India extends lockdown to May 31, to relax rules in some areas

 Decisions on where to set containment zones would be decided by district authorities, the order said.

+India also softened its stance on a contact tracing app, which it previously said was mandatory for all public and private sector employees returning to work.

+While it once said that heads of companies and organizations needed “to ensure 100% coverage” of the Aarogya Setu app among employees, it now says employers should get employees to use the app on a “best effort basis”.

-India has now reported more cases than China, where the virus first emerged late last year, although deaths at 2,872 remain much lower than China’s 4,600.
+India has now reported more cases than China, where the virus first emerged late last year, although deaths, at 2,872, remain much lower than China’s 4,600.
 The death toll in the United States and some European countries is much higher.

 India’s lockdown, introduced on March 25 and extended several times, had been due to expire at midnight on Sunday.